 2. Product Placement

-If your goal is to create more familiarity with your brand, product placement can be an effective strategy for Twitch influencer marketing.
+If your goal is to create more familiarity with your brand, product placement can be an effective strategy for marketing on Twitch.

-You can give your branded merchandise to Twitch influencers to showcase it in their live streaming videos.
+You can give your branded merchandise to influencers on Twitch to showcase it in their live streaming videos.
 Alternatively, you can ask them to feature your logo in their videos.

-Twitch influencers often go live for an extended period when they’re attending an event.
-You could plan a product launch event, a gaming competition, or even a charity event for marketing.
+Influencers on Twitch often go live for an extended period when they’re attending an event.
+You could plan a product launch event, a gaming competition, or even a charity event for Twitch marketing.

-The biggest advantage of this strategy is that you can invite multiple influencers.
-It’s a great way to create traction with Twitch influencer marketing.
+The biggest advantage of this marketing strategy is that you can invite multiple influencers.
+It’s a great way to create traction with influencer marketing on Twitch.

 5. Unboxing Videos